midnxghtpulse/midnxghtpulse/README.md

 ## about me

-i like understanding how things work, finding patterns in messy data, and turning analysis into something useful. outside of data, i'm really into mobas, basketball, the witcher and tabletop rpgs, especially d&d. currently learning, building projects and trying to get better at python, sql, power bi and everything around data.
+i like understanding how things work, finding patterns in messy data, and turning analysis into something useful. outside of data, i'm really into mobas, basketball, the witcher and tabletop rpgs, especially d&d.

+currently learning, building projects and trying to get better at python, sql, power bi and everything in between!